poetapp/documentation/rdd/api-versioning.md

 ## Conclusion

 Following GitHub's approach, placing the version in the `Accept`header is the best option at the moment.
 It suits our current needs, requires no changes to the URLs, is already well documented and widely used.

+We will tag the current version as `v1`, and it will be the default initially and for a period of time.
+Once `v2` has been out for a while, the default will be switched to it, and so forth.

+The length of that period of time will be decided manually for each particular case, initially, until the business requires a formal definition of it.